dlindahl/town_crier/README.md

 # Town Crier

-# An AMQP bridge to the browser using Server-Sent Events
+## An AMQP bridge to the browser using Server-Sent Events

+**This is still an early alpha prototype.
+Use at your own risk.**